lmurtinho/RatioGreedyClustering/README.md

 If `test` is the name of the executable compiled from new_test.c, then `./test ng20 51480 20` will run the test on the `ng20.csv` file which can be obtained by running `make_ng20_data.py` (see above), while `rcv1 170946 103` will run the test on the provided `rcv1.csv` file.
 The results will be stored in files `dname_entrs.csv`, `dname_times.csv`, and `dname_iters.csv`, in the folder from which the function is called.
 The results for the initialization of the DITC algorithm will be stored as well as the results for the first, fifth, tenth, and final iterations of the algorithm.

 The test file `single_function_test.c`can be used to manually test a single function in a single data set.

+## Bibliography

+<a name="#bib1">1</a>: Cicalese, Fernando, Laber, Eduardo, and Murtinho, Lucas.
+New results on information-theoretic clustering.
+2019.

+<a name="#bib2">2</a>: Dhillon, Inderjit S., Mallela, Subramanyam, and Kumar, Rahul.
+A divisive information-theoretic feature clustering algorithm for text classification. *Journal of Machine Learning Research*, 3:1265-1287, 2003.